Tchisky/popularGithubRepos/README.md

 ## How it works:

-First at start of the app, it checks whether there is cached data in the local room database, if there is some, the it loads it N item per page(This N default value is 10, but can be changed in the settings), if no data is cached in the database then, it checks if there is an active internet connection to retrieve data from the GitHub API, if so them it makes network requests using Volley to get data, but before each request the page number that will be passed to the API is inceremented, then each request retrieves 30 item per page, each request is delayed by 1000 ms(1 second) to avoid getting blocked by the API, the data received is immediately inserted into the database, since we have liveData watching and listening on any changes on the database, it immediately loads it as PagedList into PagedListAdapter which handle displaying data in RecyclerView.
+First,at start of the app, it checks whether there is cached data in the local room database, if there is some, the it loads it N item per page(This N default value is 10, but can be changed in the settings), if no data is cached in the database then, it checks if there is an active internet connection to retrieve data from the GitHub API, if so them it makes network requests using Volley to get data, but before each request the page number that will be passed to the API is inceremented, then each request retrieves 30 item per page, each request is delayed by 1000 ms(1 second) to avoid getting blocked by the API, the data received is immediately inserted into the database, since we have liveData watching and listening on any changes on the database, it immediately loads it as PagedList into PagedListAdapter which handle displaying data in RecyclerView.
-	Trending repos page is a fragment as well as the settings.

 ## License

-This project is free to use for anyone.
+This project is free to use.